Voctl/nit/README.md

 * "not intended for teams" when somebody asks for cloud integration.

 **description**
-This is a stupid text processing utility.
+This is a stupid version control utility.

 It does not try to understand your project.
 It does not index your life.
 It does not connect to a server in another continent.
-It reads text.
+It tracks changes.
-It transforms text.
+It commits them.
-It exits.
+It pushes and pulls when you tell it to.

-The entire design assumes that text is already a good abstraction.
+The entire design assumes that Git is already too complicated.
 Everything else is accidental complexity.

 **features**